Private liability insurance is the most popular non-mandatory insurance in Germany.

 Personal injury due to an accident

-You are a cyclist riding out of a traffic-calmed area onto a bike path and collide with an oncoming cyclist.
-The latter hit his head on the asphalt and is seriously injured.
+An example: You are a cyclist and ride out of a traffic-calmed area onto a cycle path.
+In doing so, you collide with an oncoming cyclist.
+After the collision, this cyclist hits his head on the asphalt and suffers serious injuries.

 Claim: 8.1 million euros